 For children with learning disabilities, climbing is a creative way to encourage concentration and confidence.

 The Castle welcomes climbers of all abilities.
-The ground floor (boiler house) is completely wheelchair accessible and offers all types of climbing: traversing, bouldering, top-roping and lead climbing.
-There is an accessible toilet on the ground floor next to the bike park.
-There are two steps to access The Castle Shop.
+The ground floor (boiler house) is completely wheelchair accessible and offers all types of climbing: traversing, bouldering and top-roping.
+There is an accessible toilet on the ground floor and two step access for The Castle Shop.
 We are happy to assist with access to our non-step free facilities.
 For example, you can order your snacks, food or drinks from The Café at Reception and we’ll bring this to you.

-The Castle is host to the BMC National Paraclimbing Competition series.
-To find out more and register, visit The BMC.
+The Castle hosts a round of the BMC Paraclimbing Competition Series each year.
+To find out more visit The BMC.